logicly-au/strategicdata.com.au/about/privacy.md

 affect your use of this Web site and your ability to access or use certain Web site features.

+#### Google AdWords Remarketing

+Strategic Data uses remarketing to advertise online.

+Third-party vendors, including Google, show our ads on sites across the internet.

+Third-party vendors, including Google, use cookies to serve ads based on your past visits to this website.

+Visitors can opt out of Google's use of cookies by visiting the <a href="https://www.google.com/ads/preferences/">Ads Preference Manager</a> or visitors can opt out of a third-party vendor's use of cookies by visiting <a href="http://www.networkadvertising.org/managing/opt_out.asp">Network
+Advertising Initiative opt-out page</a>.

 #### Other matters

 Security - Strategic Data works to keep our servers, applications and